1. The problem, and the finding that fixes it

 - FrugalGPT (Stanford, 2023) showed cascades — try cheap, verify, escalate — matching GPT-4 accuracy at up to 98% lower cost [1].

-5. The recipe: how to make a chatbot greener
+5. Five moves to a greener chatbot

 6. Worked example: what right-sizing saves